Kuwait's ruler dissolves parliament, elections loom

 The parliament was last broken up in June by Kuwait's top court over a technicality.
 The old assembly that the court reinstated had been unable to meet because of a boycott by MPs.

-The turmoil has held up a 30 billion dinar (67 billion pounds) economic development plan and this year's phase of the project was rejected by opposition deputies in April.
+The turmoil has held up a 30 billion dinar ($108 billion) economic development plan and this year's phase of the project was rejected by opposition deputies in April.

 The plan is supposed to provide a series of infrastructure projects including a new airport terminal, new oil refinery and hospitals, and is aimed at diversifying the oil-reliant economy and drawing in foreign investment.